justjoshua1292/Texteditor/README.md

-# Unit 19 PWA Homework: Text Editor
+# Unit 19 PWA: Text Editor

-## Your Task

-As you progressed through this course, you have put together a number of impressive projects that can be shown off to potential employers.
-This project is no exception; in fact, it features some of the most impressive aspects of the concepts you have learned so far.

-Your task is to build a text editor that runs in the browser.
+OUR task is to build a text editor that runs in the browser.
 The editor will be a single page application that meets the PWA criteria.
 Additionally the application will feature a number of data persistence techniques that will serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

 You will take an existing application that is already built and implement the methods for getting and storing data to an IndexedDB database.
 You will be using a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.